PageG/pageg.github.io/CV.md

 ## Invited Presentations

+**Page GFM**.
+(2020) If You Can’t Stand the Heat, Get Out of the Greenhouse: Measuring and Modeling Canopy Temperature with Thermal Imagery.
+Department of Earth and Environmental Sciences Seminar Series, University of Illinois at Chicago, 12th March.

 **Page GFM**, Still CJ, Moffett KB.
 (2018) If you can’t stand the heat, get out of the greenhouse: measuring and modeling leaf temperature across scales using thermography.
 Department of Biological Sciences Seminar Series, Northern Arizona University, 9th March.

 **Page GFM**, Moffett KB.
 (2017) Quantifying spatial and temporal dynamics of leaf transpiration using time-series thermal imagery.
 Department of Forest Ecosystems and Society, Oregon State University, 19th January.